Implementing RSS on Your Website Using Contentstack

 Working with the Code

 Before we implement RSS, let's discuss the sample code and what it holds.
-So based on that, you can create your own code for your website and add the RSS functionality as required.
+Based on this, create your own code for your website and add the RSS functionality as required.

 - Open the downloaded code in any code editor of your choice.
 The downloaded code will look similar to the following:

-- To get the UIDs of the content types and entries, open the entry, locate the Entry Information section on the right, you will see the UID of content type and entry as shown below:
+- To get the UIDs of the content types and entries, open the entry, click on the “i” on the right that will open the Entry Information modal, and you will see the UID of content type and entry as shown below:

 Note: For Blog content type, just provide the UID of the content type.
 In the rootPath section provide the URL of your website (in our example it is localhost:4000) and in your case, it can be (www.yourwebsitename.com).
 Also, baseUrlContenstack cannot be changed.